 These sessions focus on different life stages:

-We work with schools, health services, and other organisations to support access to the I Matter Learning Journey as part of wider early help, prevention, and professional development approaches.
+We work with professionals and practitioners in schools, health services, and other organisations to build understanding and skills for relationsip health practice aiming to equip them to gain confidence in their roles support access to the I Matter Learning Journey as part of wider early help, prevention, and professional development approaches.

-This route is for situations where learning is embedded within a professional or organisational context.
+This route is for those wanting to embed their learning within a professional or organisational context.

 👉 This approach is most useful where learning is part of a wider system of support, rather than a stand-alone intervention.